warmana/cloudant-docs-fork/source/includes/libraries/_supported.md

 More information about SwiftCloudant, including details of installation and how to use the library to store, index, and query remote JSON data on Cloudant, is available [here](https://github.com/cloudant/swift-cloudant).

 The library is an early release version.
 As such, it does not currently have complete Cloudant API coverage.

-SwiftCloudant is not supported on iOS, and you cannot call it from Objective-C.
+<aside class="warning" role="complementary" aria-label="betaonly0">SwiftCloudant is not supported on iOS, and you cannot call it from Objective-C.

 ### Apache Spark